 Students will experience the "real-world" of nursing by completing clinical hours as reflected in the student's experience/rotation schedule.
-Students must prepare for clinical, apply the nursing process and demonstrate clinical competence in providing client-centered care as evaluated by the nursing faculty using the Clinical Performance Evaluation (CPE) tool.
+Students must prepare for clinical, apply the nursing process and demonstrate clinical competence in providing client-centered care as evaluated by the nursing faculty using the Clinical Evaluation Tool (CET).
 Pre-clinical assessment, preparation and clinical practice should be evidence-based.
 (See RCC Clinical Practice Policy)